-For visits to several palenques or mezcal distilleries with an in-depth understanding of mezcal, choose Mezcal Tour Oaxaca with A Chef’s Tour.
+To visit several palenque or mezcal distilleries with an in-depth understanding of mezcal, choose Mezcal Educational Tours.

 In partnership with Alvin, a certified Master Mezcalier, this tour takes you to artisanal and ancestral producers with many mezcal tasting along the way.